Screenshot of Sim Earth's Daisyworld

 One of my challenges as an engineering leader during the pandemic was this: how much do we adapt our values and practices to be inclusive to the current fucked-all-over situation while preserving what made us, as an engineering organization, us.
 I think my results were mixed.

 An example: pair programming.
 We were a lot of people from Pivotal labs (there it is!) with a strong belief in Extreme Programming: shared ownership, an active-closeness to the users of our software, and closeness to each other through frequent pair programming.
 And we went from largely in-person pairing, to remote pairing.
 I find pair programming to be exhausting in the best of circumstances, and the ongoing pandemic didn’t help.
 So we adapted our values and practices, and de-emphasized pairing and went from an expectation of “most of the time” to “a tool that’s available some of the time”.
-It was a stretch (aide: it wasn’t just pairing that got stretched either, the whole XP thing)
+It was a stretch (aside: it wasn’t just pairing that got stretched either, the whole XP thing)

 A team is never static.
 People were leaving, we were hiring, teams were forming and reforming.
 It was tenuous for everyone, to test out the limits of inclusion and identity.
 And as an engineering leader, it led to a lot of tough conversations about how… we… work… together.
 It was hard; I think we lost that cultivar.